hackclub/winter/SATOMASAHIRO2005.md

 You probably have seen upper one.
 It is the keyboard which is most popular in the world.
-It was designed for playing C Major Scale Music. in white keys, frequently used notes are assigned. in black keys, another notes are assigned.
+It was designed for playing C Major Scale Music.
+But, in the world, there are a lot of Scale. in white keys, frequently used notes in C major are assigned. in black keys, another notes are assigned.
 So, it is hard to play another Scale Music in common keyboard.
 ![](img2.png)